Skip to main content

 Source

-Before we configure the source and destination, you need to make sure you have access to API in both Zendesk and Weaviate.
+Before we configure the source and destination, you need to make sure you have access to the API in both Zendesk and Weaviate.

-Head to the Zendesk docs to see how to fetch credentials for Zendesk API.
+Head to the Zendesk docs to see how to fetch credentials for the Zendesk API.
 In this guide, we're using the email address and password authentication method.
 Once you have fetched the credentials, you can configure the source.
 Add the following lines to the dlt secrets file ~/.dlt/secrets.toml:

 [sources.zendesk.zendesk_support.credentials]